Q: What is Amazon Cognito?

 Q: Can I register and authenticate my own users?

 Cognito Identity can integrate with your existing authentication system.
 With a simple API call you can retrieve a Cognito ID for your end users based on your own unique identifier for your users.
-Once you have retrieved the Cognito ID and OpenID Token Cognito Identity provides, you can use the Cognito Identity client SDK to access AWS resources and synchronize user data.
+Once you have retrieved the Cognito ID and OpenID Token Cognito Identity provides, you can use the Cognito Identity client SDK to access Amazon Web Services resources and synchronize user data.
 Cognito Identity is a fully managed identity provider to make it easier for you to implement user sign-up and sign-in for your mobile and web apps.

 Q: When using public identity providers, does Amazon Cognito Identity store users’ credentials?